Preparing Records for Storage at State Records Center

-NOTE: More than 100,000 items are circulated by the State Records Center each year.
+NOTE: Approximately 50,000 items are circulated by the State Records Center each year.

 3. Place legal size and letter size records upright in the box, as they would be arranged in a file drawer.
 Leave two (2) inches of space in the box.

 - Place letter size records in the box facing the front end, which will be numbered as described in Numbering boxes.